aws-samples/aws-securityhub-to-slack/README.md

 ## Send to Slack Custom Action

 1.	**Prerequisites**
-    + AWS Security Hub is enabled from previous example.
+    + AWS Security Hub is enabled
     + Membership in a Slack workspace (https://get.slack.help/hc/en-us/articles/212675257-Join-a-Slack-workspace)
 2.  **Create an incoming Webhook in Slack API**
     + Go to your Slack API web page to create the Webhook (https://api.slack.com/incoming-webhooks#create_a_webhook)
     + Click on Create Your Slack App button
     + Click on Create New App button

-     **App Name**: SecurityHubToSlack”
+     **App Name**: "SecurityHubToSlack"
-     **Development Slack Workspace** : “Choose the Slack workspace that will receive the Security Hub Findings”
+     **Development Slack Workspace** : "Choose the Slack workspace that will receive the Security Hub Findings"

     + Click on the Create App Button
     + Select “Incoming Webhooks”